The KCET will be conducted on 23 and 24 April 2026. Kannada Language Test will be conducted on 22nd April for Kannadigas from Horanadu and Gadi Nadu.

 KCET 2026 Tentative Dates

-The KCET 2026 exam date is 23 and 24 April, 2026.
-The official notification is expected to be released on 17 January, 2026.
+The KCET 2026 exam date is 23 and 24 April 2026.
+The official notification has been released on 17 January, 2026.
 You should follow the official Karnataka Examinations Authority (KEA) website for definitive dates and to complete the application process.

 To help you plan better, here’s a year-wise overview of KCET exam dates and important events from 2025 to 2023, so you can get a clear idea of the usual schedule.